trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## Madison, 16, female, Stanhope Gardens, Anglo Australian, no religion

 I haven't known a world where there wasn't any terrorism.
-Knowing what is going on has made me more aware of the world and oblivious to my surroundings, because you'd never know what could happen, and when anything could happen.
+Knowing what is going on has made me more aware of the world and my surroundings, because you never know what could happen, and when anything could happen.
 It means that we've always been a world where people have to live in fear because of this continuous cycle.

 ## Theresa, 17, female, North West Sydney, Anglo Australian, religion not stated